"In that day, sing about the fruitful vineyard." Isaiah 27:2 NLT

 Early in the morning on Tuesday, November 5th, I was awakened out of my sleep.
 It was a startling coming to and the Holy Spirit told me to read Isaiah 27:2.
 The scripture states “In that day, sing about the fruitful vineyard.”
 I was further directed to read the entire draft of my book.
 Nine months before, I had notated the repeating message I had been receiving of “fruitful.”

-On Friday, November 8th, I was completing the “7 Habits to Spiritual Growth” Devotional Plan in the Bible App that stated the final habit as “Persevere in your efforts until you see the fruit.”
+On Friday, November 8th, I completed the “7 Habits to Spiritual Growth” Devotional Plan in the Bible App that stated the final habit as “Persevere in your efforts until you see the fruit.”
 The author, Eric Celerier, referenced Ecclesiastes 7:8 that states “Finishing is better than starting...”.
 He encouraged us readers of the devotional not to stop what we’ve started.
 Pursue it to completion because God has good plans for our lives.
-That immediately made me think of Jeremiah 29:11 and the impact the verse has had in my life that I’ve shared in the About Us section of the website.
+That immediately made me think of Jeremiah 29:11 and the impact the verse has had in my life that I’ve shared in the About section of the website.

 I have been actively reading and meditating on the Bible.
 I’ve been inviting the Holy Spirit to guide me in all aspects.
 I had previously prayed when I thought I didn’t have the answers.
 From my reading, listening and fellowshipping, I’ve learned I need to ask God to direct me in all things.